gdiaz384/py3stringReplace/README.md

 - `replacementList.txt` is read as `utf-8` by default.
 To change the encoding use the `-rle` option.
 - Due to console limitations, consider using [Notepad++](//notepad-plus-plus.org/download) or VS Code to change the input to `utf-8` when debuging.
     - On newer versions of Windows (~Win 10 1809+), consider changing the console encoding to native `utf-8`.
 There is a checkbox for it in the change locale window.
-    - On older versions of Windows, attempting to use `utf-8` will make the console crash.
+    - On older versions of Windows, attempting to use `utf-8` via the related code page will make the console crash.
 - To print the currently active code page on Windows, open a command prompt and type `chcp`
 - Some character encodings cannot be converted to other encodings.
 When such errors occur, use the following error handling options:
     - [docs.python.org/3.4/library/codecs.html#error-handlers](//docs.python.org/3.4/library/codecs.html#error-handlers), and [More Examples](//www.w3schools.com/python/ref_string_encode.asp).
-    - The default error handler for input files is 'strict' which means 'crash the program if the encoding specified does not match the file perfectly'.
+    - The default error handler for input files is `strict` which means 'crash the program if the encoding specified does not match the file perfectly'.
     - The default error handler for the output file is `namereplace` and it requires Python 3.5+.
 For Python <=3.4, the default is `backslashreplace`
-        - These obnoxious error handlers were chosen to make it obvious that there were conversion errors but also not crash catastrophically and to make it easy to do ctrl+f replacements to fix the problem areas.
+        - These obnoxious error handlers were chosen to make it obvious that there were conversion errors but also not crash catastrophically and to make it easy to do ctrl+f replacements to fix any problems.
 If there are more than one or two such errors per file, then the chosen source file encodings are probably incorrect.
 - If the `chardet` library is available (Python 3.7+), it can be used to try to detect the character encoding of files via heuristics, but that is obviously very error prone.
     - To make it available: `pip install chardet`
     - The following library that actually implements chardet must also be present: `resources/dealWithEncoding.py`